geotransformer/URL-lookup-service/README.md

 1 The size of the URL list could grow infinitely.
 How might you scale this beyond the memory capacity of the system?
 - Scale up, moving to a more powerful machine with more memory and disk
 - Scale out.
 Split the database into multiple partition.
+Deploy multiple web service instances and to provide the service for different partitions.
+Add reverse proxy server to web services instances to cache the response and route the request to proper web service instance in need.

 2 Assume that the number of requests will exceed the capacity of a single system, describe how might you solve this, and how might this change if you have to distribute this workload to an additional region, such as Europe.
+- scale up
-- Save the malware urls into a database management system.
+- Scale out.
+Save the malware urls into a database management system.
 The web service connects to the database management system to check the URL.
 Deploy the stateless web service instances so that the instances numbers can be scaled in/out dynamically, based on the the number of requests.
 Add a load balancer to distribute the request accordingly to the web service instances.
 - Deploy the web service and the database into multiple datacenters, e.g., datacenter in North America, Europe, etc. Configure the database to replicate data across datacenters.
 Add a DNS-based traffic load balancer to distribute incoming requests from a Europe to the web service instances in Europe.

 3 What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.